S 3 Criminal Law Act

 • What constitutes reasonable belief in consent?
 This is a matter of fact and circumstance to be assessed by the courts.
 It takes into account all the surrounding facts, including the victim's behavior, communications, and the defendant’s own knowledge and understanding.

 • What happens if a person reports a sexual assault but changes their mind later?
 The police and CPS will consider all evidence, including any retraction of the complaint.
-However, a retraction does not automatically mean that the case will be dropped.
+Still, a retraction does not automatically mean that the case will be dropped.

 • Where can I find support if I have been a victim of a sexual offence?
 Numerous organizations offer support for victims of sexual violence.